MY GEAR (updated for 2018)

 This is the gear I use and recommend, prioritized by importance.
 Each item has been field tested and time proven.
 I’ve included a short review and a link to more info, and where to buy.

 Bow: Mathews eZ7 (2011 model)

-I chose a Mathews bow because it was FREE!
-I won my bow in a magazine story-writing contest.
-Still, it’s been a great bow–smooth, fast, and accurate.
+I won this bow in a magazine story-writing contest.
+It’s been a great bow–smooth, fast, and accurate.
 This model has since been discontinued, but you can still find one used for half price.

 If I had to upgrade my bow today, I’d choose the new Mathews No Cam bow.
 The “no cam” technology is light years ahead of anything else and will likely set the new standard in bow technology in the future.
 No Cam bows are the smoothest drawing bow, and better yet, they are super-easy to tune.
 The only drawback is they’re heavy; so I’ll hold out for a lighter model.

 Other fine bow makers include Hoyt, Bowtech, PSE, Bear, Prime, and others.
 The brand doesn’t really matter too much.
 You can expect to pay close to $1000 for a new bow without accessories.
 If you’re on a budget, you can buy a five-year or older used bow for half the cost of new one.
-The best place to buy a used bow is in your local classified ad or on EBay.
+I’ve purchased many used bows for my lessons from EBay and my local classified ads.